syncthing/docs/users/config.rst

     transfers that are still in progress.
 When set to true, such information is not exchanged for this folder.

+paused
+    True if this folder is (temporarily) suspended.

+weakHashThresholdPct
+    Use weak hash if more than the given percentage of the file has changed.
+Set to -1 to always use weak hash.
+Default value is 25.

+markerName
+    Name of a directory or file in the folder root to be used as :ref:`marker-faq`.
+Default is ".stfolder".

 fsync
+    .. deprecated:: v0.14.37

     Transfer updated (from other devices) files to permanent storage before committing the changes to the internal database.

+pullerSleepS
+    .. deprecated:: v0.14.41

+    Tweak for rate limiting the puller.
+Don't change these unless you know what you're doing.

 Device Element